 Board of Trustees

 Gail is the mother to three wonderful Eagle’s Nest Campers: Liza (OA Alumni Semester 33), Billy, and Alison.
 Gail says, “Eagles Nest is an indescribable experience for our children and we have observed their growth in experiences, values and even the food they eat and grow.”
-As a committee member, and previous Chair, for the Cary/Apex/Morrisville (NC) Relay for Life, she has been an avid supporter for the American Caner Society’s primary fundraiser over the past 12 years.
+As a committee member and previous Chair of the Cary/Apex/Morrisville (NC) Relay for Life, she has been an avid supporter for the American Cancer Society’s primary fundraiser over the past 12 years.
 When not busy with her husband and kids, Gail can be found riding her horse and has even begun eventing again after a break of 20 years.
+Gail lives in Apex, NC.

 Cissy began coming to Eagle’s Nest Camp as a child in the 1960’s when her father, John Kelton, was the Program Director for Dr. Alex Waite.
 This is where she met her husband, Rich Byrd, who was on the medical staff for “Diabetic Camp,” and where each of her sons attended throughout their childhood.
 Growing up at Camp and the Outdoor Academy, Cissy has watched as her children gained confidence, knowledge, and independence.
-She and her family enjoy camping, canoeing and bicycling trips together.
+She and her family enjoy camping, canoeing, and bicycling trips together.
+Cissy is a retired teacher from Westminster Day School.
+She lives in Spartanburg, SC.

 Jean Cohen, MSW

-Jean’s connection to Eagle’s Nest began in 1992, when the oldest of her three children began attending camp.
+Jean’s connection to Eagle’s Nest began in 1992 when the oldest of her three children began attending camp.
 Her children, Jon, Saul and Jennifer (OA Alumni Semester 22) spent a combined 21 summers at Eagle’s Nest.
 Jean is a psychotherapist and the school counselor at St. Andrew’s Episcopal School in Potomac, Maryland.
 She has dedicated her career to working with teenagers and their families.
+She lives in Washington, DC.

 Cormac Connor, JD

 Lyne has been a member of the Board of Trustees for more than a decade.
-His connection with Eagle’s Nest started when his eldest daughter went to camp for three weeks at the early age of six!
+His connection with Eagle’s Nest started when his eldest daughter went to Camp for three weeks at the early age of six!
 Lyne has enjoyed a long career in college admissions and development at St. Andrews College, Wake Forest University, Duke, East Carolina, and UNC Chapel Hill School of Public Health where he served as the Director of Major and Planned Gifts.
 Lyne is currently Principal in Gamble Squared, a nonprofit and development consulting firm.
+He currently lives in Raleigh, NC.

 David Gilbert, MAT